-- Jersey is within the same time zone as and is close to the UK, meaning that Jersey firms are able to provide a fast and efficient service in line with the most aggressive timetable.
+- Jersey is within the same time zone as, and is close to, the UK, meaning that Carey Olsen is able to provide a fast and efficient service in line with the most aggressive transaction timetables.

-- JerseyCo will usually be a UK tax resident company, in which case it will be treated as not resident in Jersey for tax purposes.
+- JerseyCo will usually be centrally managed and controlled and tax resident in the UK, in which case it will be treated as not resident in Jersey for tax purposes.
 The structure is therefore tax neutral from a Jersey perspective.